illuin-tech/vidore-benchmark/experiments/2024-08-06_impact_of_pool_factor_on_retrieval/README.md

 However, your multi-vector embeddings scale linearly in size withe number of tokens!
 A direct consequence of having larger embeddings is longer indexing and search time.
 This is where indexing helps: we will approximate our embeddings to make everything go faster.
 To improve ColBERT, researchers have experimented with ColBERTv2  and Performance-optimized Late Interaction Driver (PLAID) and managed to use centroid and compression tricks to build a multi-step retrieval pipeline that is both efficient and accurate.
 While PLAID seems great on paper, because it’s centroid-based, it’s not tractable to create (C), update (U), nor to delete (D) a document from the vector store (or else, how would you update the centroids after each operation?).
 Hierarchical Navigable Small Worlds (HNSW) is fully CRUD but doesn’t scale well.

-In his blog ["A little pooling goes a long way for multi-vector representations"](https://www.answer.ai/posts/colbert-pooling.html), Benjamin Clavié proposes a simple but effective to a similar problem with ColBERT: to simply reduce the sequence length of the multi-vector embedding using pooling.
+In his blog post [*"A little pooling goes a long way for multi-vector representations"*](https://www.answer.ai/posts/colbert-pooling.html) (2024), Benjamin Clavié proposes a simple but effective to a similar problem with ColBERT: to simply reduce the sequence length of the multi-vector embedding using pooling.
 Thus our problematic:

 > Can we use token pooling to reduce the size of our embeddings and improve the retrieval performance and latency of ColPali?